 "It is easier to perceive error than to find the truth, for the former lies on the surface and is easily seen, while the latter lies in the depth, where few are willing to search for it."Johann Wolfgang Von Goethe Freud is alleged to have said, "A cigar is just a cigar".
 Yet at the negotiation table, differences in perception are too often distorted and magnified by the emotions and biased outcomes of one or more parties.
 Negotiation often needs to go through a conflict resolution

-The Role of a Third-Party Agent We often use third-party agents to represent our interests in the negotiation process.
+The Role of a Third-Party Agent Even as negotiation trainers we often use third-party agents to represent our interests in the negotiation process.
 We use them as we believe that their expertise as negotiators will better serve our goals and achieve better results.
 Many agents are paid on a commission basis.
 As a consequence, they can be very concerned about a negotiated outcome.
-This is because of what they might derive from the negotiation.
-Their influence and effectiveness in the outcome also directly
+This is because of what they might derive from the negotiation, whether trained or not.
+Their influence

 Negotiation is an interactive process between two or more negotiators or parties seeking to find common ground on issues of mutual interest, where the negotiators or parties seek to make a mutually acceptable agreement that will be honoured by all.
 In business negotiation, internal negotiations with colleagues are often as challenging as external buyer-seller negotiations.
 Negotiators usually seek an agreement on the exchange or sharing of products, services and to